-If you are on a version prior to 2018.3, continue
+If you are on a version prior to 2018.3, please turn around and plan an upgrade path

 Matt Miller works at Tableau as a sales engineer along with Bryant.
 He’s guest posting this excellent set of articles, with hopefully more to come.